-Before joining Omega, Carla Goldstein was vice president for public affairs at Planned Parenthood of New York City (PPNYC), where she directed the agency’s advocacy and strategic communications work.
-Before joining PPNYC, Goldstein worked for the speaker of the New York City Council, where she helped craft and advocate for state and federal legislative agendas.
-While in law school at the State University of New York at Buffalo, she was cofounding editor-in-chief of the state’s first women’s law journal, the Buffalo Women’s Journal (now published as Buffalo Journal of Gender, Law, and Social Policy).
-Goldstein has also been featured at the New York State Bar Association’s “Women on the Move: Successful Women in the Know”
+Carla’s career highlights include serving as vice president for public affairs at Planned Parenthood of New York City (PPNYC), where she directed the agency’s advocacy and strategic communications work.
+Before joining PPNYC, Carla worked for the speaker of the New York City Council, where she helped craft and advocate for state and federal legislative agendas.
+While in law school at the State University of New York at Buffalo, she was cofounder and co-editor-in-chief of the state’s first women’s law journal, Circles: The Buffalo Women’s Journal of Law and Social Policy.
+Carla was an adjunct professor at CUNY Queens College for eight years where she taught about the law and social justice.

 Today, she teaches emerging and established leaders how to apply holistic principles at work, at home, and in community.
 Additionally, Carla serves in an advisory capacity to several organizations on the cutting edge of new ways of thinking about social and cultural transformation, including: Women Without Borders, Ctznwell, Connected Women Leaders, Feminist.com, and Living Room Conversations.